 Int.parse(string)

 Int.Parse (string s) method converts the string representation of a number to its 32-bit signed integer equivalent.
-When is a null reference, it will throw ArgumentNullException.
-If is other than integervalue, it will throw FormatException.
-When represents a number less than MinValue or greater thanMaxValue, it will throw OverflowException.
+When s is a null reference, it will throw ArgumentNullException.
+If s is other than integervalue, it will throw FormatException.
+When s represents a number less than MinValue or greater thanMaxValue, it will throw OverflowException.
 For example:

 string s1 = "1234";